phluid61/internet-drafts/rfc8089-bis-info/draft.md

 To support this behaviour, the file URI scheme may be extended to include a query component.

-\[\[The query component should not be used when dereferencing a file URI.
-This is a security risk, because multiple URIs can point at the same file.
-It also breaks equivalence.\]\]
+As the absolute path to a file is represented by the hierarchical part of a file URI ({{draft-kerwin-rfc8089-bis-core}}, Section 2), the query component, if present, is not used when dereferencing a file URI.
+As a result, multiple file URIs can point to the same file if they differ only in the presence and/or value of the query components.
+Care must be taken to avoid issues resulting from possibly unexpected aliasing in such cases.

 To allow a query component to be included in a file URI the core `file-URI` rule can be extended with the following definition: